The Science of Friendship by Tanita S. Davis

 There’s nothing magical about it.
 Why, it’s work to be worth trusting.
 It’s work to treat others as you’d like them to treat you.
 It’s work to see other people as they really are, and it’s work sometimes to let folks see the real you.

 Fortunately, Rylee is a plucky and likeable protagonist who grows a lot during 8th grade.
 Be aware of two glancing binary references.
 One is an older minor character who refers to her partner as “they.”
-The other is an 8th-grader introduced well past the middle who seems superfluous and for whom the “they” pronoun is once (or perhaps twice).
+The other is an 8th-grader introduced well past the middle who seems superfluous and for whom the “they” pronoun is used once (or perhaps twice).
 But this character adds nothing significant to the plot and is easy to overlook.
 Also be prepared for detailed descriptions of clothes.

 Bottom Line: An entertaining but thoughtful story about a subject that consumes the typical middle-grader.